taosourcerer/source/README.md

 In case civilization collapses, it could be rebuilt again.
 Some core set of ideas could speed up such rebuild.
-Without such core set of ideas being preserved, the rebuild becomes less probable, it may not happen at all.
+Without such a core set of ideas being preserved, the rebuild becomes less probable, it may not happen at all.

 ### Spirituality